jmespath/jmespath.py/docs/proposals/nested-expressions.rst

 ==================

 :Author: Michael Dowling
-:Status: Draft
+:Status: accepted
 :Created: 27-Nov-2013

 Abstract
 ========

 This document proposes modifying the `JMESPath grammar <http://jmespath.readthedocs.org/en/latest/specification.html#grammar>`_ to support arbitrarily nested expressions within ``multi-select-list`` and ``multi-select-hash`` expressions.

 Motivation
 ==========

 This JMESPath grammar currently does not allow arbitrarily nested expressions within ``multi-select-list`` and ``multi-select-hash`` expressions.
 This prevents nested branching expressions, nested ``multi-select-list`` expressions within other multi expressions, and nested ``or-expression``s within any multi-expression.

 By allowing any expression to be nested within a ``multi-select-list`` and ``multi-select-hash`` expression, we can trim down several grammar rules and provide customers with a much more flexible expression DSL.

 Supporting arbitrarily nested expressions within other expressions requires:

 * Updating the grammar to remove ``non-branched-expr``
 * Updating compliance tests to add various permutations of the grammar to ensure implementations are compliant.
 * Updating the JMESPath documentation to reflect the ability to arbitrarily nest expressions.

 Nested Expression Examples